If the audio doesn’t work, check out YouTube.

 He believed his English was good, but until he arrived in Louisiana did he realize he couldn’t understand anything.
 In his defense, the Southern accent is a bit difficult and he had quite a Southern roommate for his study abroad experience.

-He was near New Orleans, but far enough that he still got to experience campus life and small town life.
-He really got to know Louisiana due to living there for a year.
+He was near New Orleans, but far enough that he still got to experience campus life and small town life in Louisiana due to living there for a year.

 He said that after 3 months he saw a big improvement in English and after 6 months he became comfortable and saw less improvement.
 Meaning, he still improved, but not as big of a jump.